The Vintage Fabric Patch

 - Set your iron to the ‘cotton’ setting + wait until it’s hot.

-- Place your patch with the sticky side down on your clothes.
+- Place your patch with the shiny side down on your clothes.

-- Press with the iron down on your patch.
+- Press with the iron down on your patch for about 5 – 8 seconds.
 At first, I don’t move the iron at all, to make sure the patch stays exactly where I want it to be.
 Once it’s glued in place, I move the iron over it a couple of times to make sure it sticks at the edges as well.

 That already looks super cute, doesn’t it?